• Skip to primary navigation

 • ¼ Teaspoon Bicarbonate of Soda

-• 2 teaspoon Vegan Egg whisked up with 4 tablespoon cold water
+• 2 tsp Vegan Egg whisked up with 4 tbsp cold water

 • 1 Teaspoon Vanilla Extract